alexanxin/smol-trade-consultant/README.md

 - **Fair Value Gaps (FVGs)**: Automatic FVG detection with zone, type, and impact analysis
 - **Trading Plan Generation**: Entry/exit levels with risk-to-reward ratio calculations
 - **Analyst's Take**: Professional market interpretation with clear trading bias
+- **Analyst's Take**: Professional market interpretation with clear trading bias

+### Multi-Agent Architecture

+The system now employs a collaborative multi-agent approach:

+1.  **News Agent**: Scours Google News RSS for the latest headlines related to the specific token to provide qualitative context (sentiment, major events).
+2.  **Strategy Agent**: The core analyst that processes technical data and news to generate the initial trade signal.
+3.  **Risk Manager Agent**: A "Devil's Advocate" agent that critiques the Strategy Agent's signal.
+It checks for weak reasoning, conflicting data, or high risk, and has the authority to **reject** or **downgrade** the signal.
 ### Optimal Trading Timeframes & Styles

 The trader agent is **optimally designed for scalping and short-term day trading** with institutional-grade precision through Auction Market Theory (AMT) integration.